Everytime (Tatyana Ali song)

-"Everytime" is a 1998 song by Tatyana Ali written by Alex Cantrall with lyrics by Joe Priolo, produced by Will Smith.
-It was released as the third single from the debut album Kiss the Sky.
-The song reached 20 on the UK singles chart in June through August 1999, and had a second outing up to 16 on the US R&B chart in August 2000.
+"Everytime" is a song by American actress and singer Tatyana Ali, written and produced by Joe Priolo and Alex Cantrall.
+It was released as the third and final single from Ali's debut album, Kiss the Sky.
+The song reached number 20 on the UK singles chart in June 1999 and peaked at number 73 on the US Billboard Hot R&B Singles & Tracks chart the following month.